WangJiajia-0901/PHBS_BlockChain_2018/README.md

 `Augmented Dickey-Fuller Test` <br>
 Dickey-Fuller = -10.15, Lag order = 11, p-value = 0.01 <br>
 *Alternative hypothesis: stationary* <br>

+All the ADF tests present the small p-value rejecting the null hypothesis of unit root which means that all the three cryptocurrencies' returns are stationary. <br>

 ### Arch Test
 * Bitcoin return Arch Test <br>